micag2025/Supply_Chain_project/publication.md

 ### Scenario 2: Ship Batch Action (Distributor only)

-The `Distributor updates batch state from: Created → Shipped` workflow was validated

-The figures show the **distributor shipment process**, including **viewing only “Created” batches**, using the **“Ship” action**, and **updating batch status to “Shipped.”** (They also confirm that the distributor address is recorded on-chain, updates appear in real time, and farmers cannot perform shipping actions.(buttom disabled) )
+The `Distributor updates batch state from: Created → Shipped` workflow was validated.
+The figures show the **distributor shipment process**, including **viewing only “Created” batches**, using the **“Ship” action**, and **updating batch status to “Shipped.”** .
+The screenshots also confirm that the distributor address is recorded on-chain, updates appear in real time, and farmers cannot perform shipping actions (buttom disabled).

 ![Distributor](https://github.com/micag2025/Supply_Chain_project/blob/4e9f1697cf557d27f0200f633f694183e32dc0ce/Screenshots_UI/Screenshot_Ship_Batch_Distributor.jpg)